kokane-vishal/AI-Image-To-Voice-Assistant/README.md

 ```bash
 streamlit run app.py
 ```
-2. Access the web interface through your browser at [http://localhost:8501](http://localhost:8501)
+2. Access the web interface through your browser at:
+[http://localhost:8501](http://localhost:8501)

 3. Use the application to analyze images, extract text, and receive audio feedback.